-The article on the Origins of the Town and Manor, covering the period from Domesday to the mid 1500s, explains how the townspeople of Hungerford came to claim rights of the markets and fairs, herbage and pannage, and the rights of free fishing, given by John of Gaunt in the late 1300s.
+The previous article on the Origins of the Town and Manor, covering the period from Domesday to the mid 1500s, explains how the townspeople of Hungerford came to claim rights of the markets and fairs, herbage and pannage, and the rights of free fishing in the river Kennet, given by John of Gaunt in the late 1300s.
 By the mid 1500s, 200 years of "John of Gaunt" rights began to break down.

 One of the most important milestones in Hungerford's history was "The Case of the Missing Charters", which began in 1565, and ended with the decision of a Duchy of Lancaster Inquiry in September 1573.
 It was a turning point in Hungerford's history, and led to a further 40 years of legal wrangle between the town and the Duchy before the sale of the Manor in 1612 and the Feoffment of 1617.